Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

-{\it Proof of Theorem~\ref{th:forest}}.
-Recall that we denote by $H^\ell_R$ and $H^\ell_X$ the weighted height process of the leafed Galton--Watson forests with edge lengths $\Fb^R$ and $\Fb^X$.
+According to the equation below equation~(2.10) in the proof of Proposition~5 of~\cite{raphelis} (where $\chi$ is denoted by $\psi$), almost surely $\chi^X(R^1_n)/R^1_n\to m_X$ and $\chi^R(R^1_n)/R^1_n\to m_R$ as $n→∞$.
+As $|R_{n+1}-R_n|≤1$, we obtain $R_n/n\to m_R/m_X$ as $n→∞$ almost surely. \end{proof} We are now ready to give the proof of Proposition~\ref{prop:forest}.
+This proof is summarized in a diagram at the end. \begin{proof}[Proof of Proposition~\ref{prop:forest}] Recall that we denote by $H^\ell_R$ (resp.\ $H^\ell_X$) the weighted height process of the leafed Galton--Watson forest with edge lengths $\Fb^R$ (resp.\ $\Fb^X$).
 Notice also that $H_R^1$ (resp.\ $H_X^1$) the height process restricted to vertices of type $1$ associated with $\Fb^R$ (resp.\ $\Fb^X$) is actually the non-weighted height process associated with $\Fb^{R^1}$ (resp.\ $\Fb^{X^1}$).
-Let $C_0$ be the constant appearing in condition ${\bf (H_l)} (iii)$ satisfied by $\Fb^R$ and $\Fb^X$, and let us denote for any $n≥1$,
+Let $K^\star$ be the constant for which the offspring distributions of $\Fb^R$ and $\Fb^X$ satisfy ${\bf (H_{\ell})} (iii)$, and let us denote for every $n≥1$,

-Let ${\Fb^{R}}'$ be the forest $\Fb^R$ whose vertices have been re-ordered inside each set of siblings according to their first time of visit by the walk.
-It remains a leafed Galton--Watson tree with edge lengths, with same parameters as those of $\Fb^R$.
-If we denote by ${H^\ell_R}'$ (resp. ${H_R^1}'$) its weighted height process (resp. its height process restricted to vertices of type $1$), then according to Proposition~\ref{prop:regvar}, we can apply Proposition~\ref{prop:bitype} to ${\Fb^R}'$: for the Skorokhod topology on the space of càdlàg functions, we have the following convergence in law:
+Now according to Proposition~\ref{prop:regvar}, we can apply Theorem~\ref{th:bitype} to $\Fb^R$: for the Skorokhod topology on the space of càdlàg functions, we have the following convergence in law: